lindig/lipsum/README.md

 This will install a binary and the manual page.
 See also below for how to obtain the source code from GitHub.

+It can be also compiled from sources.
+Take a look a `lipsum.opsm` for
+dependencies:

+    $ make

 ## Resources for Literate Programming

 While literate programming isn't a mass phenomenon among programmers it has